haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 - Constants to an env (both command line and file) parser so it doesn't change on recompile.
 - [[Menus]]
 - Could there be a property generic that evaluates into a value based on a FnOnce that takes an inventory
+	- Maybe you could specify a base phase and a function that transforms that based on the situation
 	- This could make it so you don't need a global store for all stats and representing phases that get influence by multiple items easier.
 	- Move away from switches for nearly identical phases

 ## Easy nibbles
+- Make parrot echo inputs while recording
 - Instead of pure phase index, use a combination of index, branch coordinates to determine where the execution of a move is at.
 	- This allows to have a window to transition into another action instead of just at action boundary
 	- e.g. user can tap gunshot while already shooting and the second shot comes immediately and not after a delay.
 Holding would still be possible.